citricguy/postmark-webhooks-laravel/README.md

 ## Credits

-This project was inspired by [Laravel Postmark Webooks](https://github.com/mvdnbrk/laravel-postmark-webhooks).
-This project is a simpler alternative to that project that does not include any models or migrations.
+This project was inspired by [Laravel Postmark Webooks](https://github.com/mvdnbrk/laravel-postmark-webhooks) and is a simpler alternative without any added models or migrations.
 It also allows for basic-auth webhook integration with PostmarkApp while trying to keep up with current versions of Laravel and PHP.

 ## License